-A structured year out before university, travelling, volunteering, exploring, training or working, will be one nineteenth of your entire life so far-that’s quite a chunk of time.
+A structured year out before university, travelling, volunteering, exploring, training or working, will be one nineteenth of your entire life.
+That’s quite a chunk of time.
 It will seem like a period of endless days, long nights and full of new experiences.
-Later in life, a year out will seem to go by much more quickly and you will have many more responsibilities to juggle, giving you less opportunity to go deeper into things that grab your interest.
+Later in life, a year out will seem to go by much more quickly and you will have many more responsibilities to juggle.
+This will give you less opportunity to go deeper into things that grab your interest.
 Still worthwhile of course but not something you can plan for easily today.

-Understandably you may be feeling pressure of exams, going to university, finding a job and perhaps having to go into debt for the first time in your life.
+Understandably you may be feeling pressure of exams, going to university or finding a job.
+Having to go into debt for the first time in your life is a big step.
 There might be a sense of urgency to start that career ladder, save for a deposit in a house or buy your first car.
 As important as they are, you do have time to sit back a little, breathe and get off the treadmill for a while.
-As a result you’ll gain perspective, recharge your batteries and, as research shows, be motivated to follow the studies or career path you feel will be most fulfilling.
+As a result you’ll gain perspective and recharge your batteries.
+As research shows, be motivated to follow the studies or career path you feel will be most fulfilling.

 Make a positive choice now to take a gap year, rather than regret you didn’t later on in life.
 Do it for yourself and be the change you want to see in this world.
 Yes, a gap year in times of uncertainty is still a great thing.